 For me, 2018 was rich in learning and new experiences.
 It is a year that I will always remember with affection and a certain nostalgia.
 I had the chance to experience, first-hand, the 3C’s of a hiring process: Customer, Candidate, and Consultant.
 This helped me reconnect with the candidate experience.

-Have you ever been in a situation where people talk about Candidate Experience and you are like “what?”.
-If you want to start diving into this concept and get an idea of how important it can be for your business, keep reading!
+Have you ever been in a situation where people are talking about “candidate experience” and you find yourself a little lost?
+If you want to start diving into this concept and get an idea of how important it can be for your business, read on!

 Collaboration is at the very core of what we do at Circular.
 Recommending candidates amongst recruiters is what got us started and we have been focusing more on fostering that community feeling.
 We launched recruiter profiles and our own reputation system as a first hint of what Circular is becoming.

 Today we are going a step further and doubling down on creating the best recruiter community.